You are here

 Where can I find legal materials such as case law and rules of civil procedure?

-You can find legal materials at local law and public libraries .
-Also, the United States Court of Appeals for the Eighth Circuit maintains a law library in this build ing on the twenty second floor.
+You can find legal materials at local law and public libraries.
+Also, the United States Court of Appeals for the Eighth Circuit maintains a law library in the Eagleton Courthouse on the twenty-second floor.
 This library is open to the public.
-Please check w ith the library for its policies regarding public use.
-You can also find links to the Federal Rules of Civil Procedure, Federal Rul es of Appellate Procedure, and Federal Rules of Evidence on this Court’s website.
+Please check with the library for its policies regarding public use.
+You can also find links to the Federal Rules of Civil Procedure, Federal Rules of Appellate Procedure, and Federal Rules of Evidence on this Court’s website.

 Where Do I Report? / How Do I Get There?